OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/screener/view.md

 ---
 title: view
-description: The page provides information on the 'view' function which allows one to view available presets under the presets folder.
+description: "The page provides information on the 'view' function which allows one" to view available presets under the presets folder.
 It includes the usage in Python and parameters that can be set, aiding in stock analysis.
 keywords: